mahozad/android-pie-chart/publishing/README.md

 - *io.github.mahozad* repository [ticket](https://issues.sonatype.org/browse/OSSRH-69099)

-The Sonatype Jira account details and the gpg properties and its secret file (required here for publishing artifacts) are stored in one of my private GitHub repositories and also in the *Secrets* section of the library GitHub repository.
+The Sonatype Jira account details and the gpg properties and its secret file and also the GitHub personal access token (which can be regenerated easily in GitHub, anyway) required here for publishing artifacts, are stored in one of my private GitHub repositories and also in the *Secrets* section of the library GitHub repository.

 The required properties for publishing tasks can either be declared in an ignored